 - Vendors must use the below token form when redeeming tokens.
 They are available at the Oasis to tally tokens for redemption.
 This form will act as the vendor's receipt.
 If there is a discrepancy in the check total, the vendor must present the receipt for verification. - When redeeming tokens, vendor must have tokens counted, separated & bagged by token type.
-Plastic bags are available at the Oasis, if needed. - Tokens must be turned in before 11:00 am. - Whatever name is noted on the slip of paper is whom the check will be made out to. - Stall fees cannot be paid with tokens. - Vendors must have a minimum of \$50 and maximum of \$500 in tokens to turn in at any one time unless you will be absent from the market for more than a month or it is your last market day of the season. - Token reimbursements are processed through Melio.com.
-New vendors will receive an invite to either set up an account with their ACH information, for direct deposit, or for a check to be mailed.
+Plastic bags are available at the Oasis, if needed. - Tokens must be turned in before 11:00 am, to be processed that day. - Stall fees cannot be paid with tokens. - Vendors must have a minimum of \$50 and maximum of \$500 in tokens to turn in at any one time unless you will be absent from the market for more than a month or it is your last market day of the season. - Token reimbursements are processed through Melio.com.
+New vendors will receive an invite to either set up an account with their ACH information, for direct deposit, or for a check to be mailed (\$1.50 fee).
 Direct deposit reimbursements typically take one week and checks typically take 10 to 14 days.